thinkst/canarytools-python/docs/incident_attributes.rst

 Incidents and event attributes
 ********************************

 An incident is an alert that gets fired.
 This groups together any number of events that are worth alerting on.
-A single SSH Login Attempt incident can be made up of multiple attempts to use different username and password combinations against a Canary.
-Likewise a single HTTP Login Attempt incident, can be made up of multiple HTTP POST events to a Canary website.
+A single SSH Login Attempt incident can be made up of multiple attempts to use a different username and password combinations against a Canary.
+Likewise, a single HTTP Login Attempt incident can be made up of multiple HTTP POST events to a Canary website.
 The events are bundled together if they occur within a short time of each other and from a single attacker.
-Brute force attempts on a service then gets grouped together into an incident.
+Brute force attempts on a service then get grouped together into an incident.

 Each incident object has an **events** attribute storing its list of :class:`Event <Event>` objects.
 This page describes the different attributes events have depending on their type.
-Each event also contains an "updated_std" timestamp field, which is omitted for brevity below.
+Each event also contains a "updated_std" timestamp field, which is omitted for brevity below.

 Canarytokens incidents